Patrick-Lenihan/Patrick-Lenihan/README.md

 ### Hi there 👋
+My Name Patrick Lenihan and this is my Github profile.
+Checkout the pinned section below to view my top selection of projects I have worked on.

+More are on the way :)
 <!--
 **Patrick-Lenihan/Patrick-Lenihan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.